How Children Grieve Differently by Age: A Complete Developmental Guide

 Traumatic or sudden loss

-These children need trauma informed grief support, which addresses both the loss and the traumatic nature of how it occurred.
+When death is sudden, violent, or traumatic, grief is compounded by trauma.
+Children may experience intrusive thoughts, hypervigilance, avoidance of reminders, and difficulty feeling safe.
+These children need trauma informed grief support which addresses both the loss and the traumatic nature of how it occurred.

 Multiple losses